stanton26/AppDefense/labs/vra-lab.md

 ## Add a vSphere Endpoint

 An endpoint is anything that vRealize Automation uses to complete it's provisioning processes.
-This could be a public cloud resource such as Amazon Web Services EC2, VMware Cloud on AWS, an external orchestrator appliance, or a private cloud hosted by vSphere or other hypervisors.
+This could be a public cloud resource such as Amazon Web Services EC2, Microsoft Azure, VMware Cloud on AWS, an external orchestrator appliance, or a private cloud hosted by vSphere or other hypervisors.

-1. Click on **Infrastructure** tab
+1. Click on the **Infrastructure** tab
 2. Click on **Endpoints** on left pane
 3. Click on **Endpoints** again on the left pane
 4. Click on **New** button